 Well, maybe just Netflix.
 No, not to watch “Stranger Things” or “Bird Box” again.
 I want you to check out Netflix’s international offerings.
 Netflix has revolutionized how easy it is to access TV shows and movies from all around the world.
 As a language teacher, I constantly use Netflix programming to energize my students.
 They have fun and feel excited watching real shows in the language they’re learning.

 So here’s how to use Netflix for language learning: Choose something to watch in the language you are studying.
 Turn on the subtitles in that language.
 Watch the program for two minutes at a time, writing down all the subtitles.
 If you have to peek at the English subtitles from time to time just to be sure what you’re hearing, that’s fine.
 Then, after figuring out what’s being said, turn off all subtitles and just allow your ears to hear the new words.
 Being able to read a word is very different from being able to understand it spoken, so make sure you close your eyes and listen a few times.
 Most foreign accents come from having read the words first, guessing how they sounded, and then saying them outloud.
 If you had heard the word first, you likely would have come much closer to the actual sound of the word.
 That’s why listening is so crucial FIRST, not years after learning all the grammar.

 Similarly, you can also improve your fluency by writing down the dialogue from a best-selling book in your target language.
 Why dialogue?
 Because that’s what you speak every day.
 If you were to focus just on watching the news or reading the newspaper, you would learn nothing about how to have a conversation and the vocabulary used in everyday conversations.

-Try some of these ideas and see if they help you learn your target language faster.
-If you have any questions, or you’d like to learn more about Fluency Corp’s language classes, contact us for a free consultation: email@example.com or (800) 401-3159.
+Try some of these ideas for practicing your new language skills and see if they help you learn your target language faster.
+If you have any questions, or you’d like to learn more about Fluency Corp’s language classes, contact us for a free consultation: firstname.lastname@example.org or (800) 401-3159.